tahsin4466/StartASM/README.md

 One of the main features of StartASM is its abstraction to reduce the barrier of entry.
 This includes:
 - Datatypes (ints, floats, bools, chars, addresses) that eliminate the need to interpret hex directly
-- A static type system with enforced type safety while allowing users to 'cast' data (interpret the byte sequence differently)
+- A dynamic type system with enforced type safety while allowing users to 'cast' data (interpret the byte sequence differently)
 - Simplified memory model aligned to 32 bits for every datatype
 - Simplified I/O and terminal